Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Numerical study

 with $\tilde X_0$ being a random realization of $X_0$, which yields $\Lc {\bf a}_0 (t) \equiv \varphi(\tilde X_0)$.
 In particular, when $\mu_{X_0} = \delta_x$, then ${\bf a}_0 = (\varphi(x),\cdots,\varphi(x))$ is deterministic. \item The benchmark value for the curve $\bar\gamma_\cdot = \Eb[\varphi(X_{\cdot})]$ is given by

-where $X^{N}$ is the $N$-dimensional mean-field particle system associated to \eqref{eq:new_MKV}.
+where $X^{N_0}$ is the $N_0$-dimensional mean-field particle system associated to \eqref{eq:new_MKV}.
 The relative error after $m$ iterations of our SGD algorithm is

-with $\mathbf{a}_{m}$ being the $m$-th iterate of Algorithm \ref{alg:mbSGDMVSDE} and the $L^2_T$ norm over the interval $[0,T]$ is as defined in Section \ref{sec:Notations}.
+with $\mathbf{a}_{m}$ being the $m$-th iterate of Algorithm \ref{alg:mbSGDMVSDE} and the $L^2({[0,T]})$-norm over the interval $[0,T]$ is as defined in Table \ref{tab:notation}.
 The algorithm is always halted when the error $\varepsilon_m$ as computed above is below 1\%.

-\item Algorithm \ref{alg:mbSGDMVSDE}, as well as the algorithm that simulates the mean-field particle system associated to \eqref{eq:new_MKV}, makes use of a time-stepping scheme to approximate the solution of the involved SDEs.
-In particular, the system \eqref{eq:SDE_Z_ter}-\eqref{eq:derivative_Z} is discretized by employing the Euler-Maruyama scheme with time-step $h=10^{-2}$. \end{itemize}
+\item Algorithm \ref{alg:mbSGDMVSDE} and the mean-field particle system associated with \eqref{eq:new_MKV} make use of a time-stepping scheme to approximate the solution of the involved SDEs.
+In particular, the system \eqref{eq:SDE_Z_ter}-\eqref{eq:derivative_Z} is discretized by employing the Euler-Maruyama scheme with time-step $h=10^{-2}$. {Note that this further approximation is absolutely standard under the assumption of $\alpha(t,\cdot),\beta(t,\cdot)$ differentiable with bounded derivatives.
+The discretized mean-field particle system is written as

+with $\eta(t):=t_k$ if $t \in [t_k, t_{k+1}),$ and $t_{k+1}-t_k = h$.
+Here $\{t_k\}_{k}$ is a partition of $[0,T]$.
+Due to interactions between discretized diffusions, implementation of the above particle system will require $O(N_{0}^2K h^{-1})$ arithmetic operations.
+On the other hand, in Algorithm \ref{alg:mbSGDMVSDE}, one sample of the mini-batch will involve $O(Kdqh^{-1}), O(nK^2d^2qh^{-1})$ and $O(nK^2dh^{-1})$ number of arithmetic operations for implementing discretized \eqref{eq:SDE_Z_ter}, \eqref{eq:derivative_Z}, and computing entries of $v$ given in \eqref{eq:v_function}, respectively.
+Thus, the total number of arithmetic operations in one iteration of Algorithm \ref{alg:mbSGDMVSDE} is $O(MnK^2d^2qh^{-1})$.} \item Computational Setup: All numerical experiments are conducted on the computing server of the Department of Mathematics, University of Bologna, featuring a 12th Gen Intel Core i9-12900K CPU, 125 GB RAM, and running Ubuntu 24.04.1 LTS.
+The computations were implemented in Python 3.11.11 using NumPy. \end{itemize}